Morning sickness is nausea and vomiting during pregnancy. It is a common problem, especially during the first 3 months.

 The cause is not fully known but it may be related to pregnancy hormones.
 Morning sickness is normal, and there is no risk to a baby unless it is very severe.

-It is important that both you and your partner understand that during pregnancy you may not enjoy stimuli (visual, taste, smell, touch and sexual experiences) that you used to.
+It is also important both you and your partner understand that during pregnancy you may not enjoy certain stimuli (visual, tastes, smells, touch and sexual experiences) that you used to.
 These changes may place a strain on your relationship.

 - Up to 80% of pregnant women have some symptoms.

 - Some may feel sick without vomiting.

 - Even though it is called 'morning' sickness, you may feel sick and vomit at any time of the day or night.

-- How severe the morning sickness is, and how long into the pregnancy it lasts, varies a great deal from one woman to another.
-It also can vary from one pregnancy to the next you could have one pregnancy affected by morning sickness but little nausea the next time.
+- The severity of the morning sickness, and how long into the pregnancy it lasts, varies a great deal from one woman to another.
+It also can vary from one pregnancy to the next — you could have one pregnancy affected by morning sickness but feel fine the next time.

-- It usually improves greatly by the end of the first three months, if not sooner, but for some women it lasts longer sometimes until their baby is born.
+- It usually improves greatly by the end of the first 3 months, if not sooner, but for some women it lasts longer and sometimes until their baby is born.

 - For some women it can be severe, causing them to lose weight and become dehydrated.

 Managing morning sickness

-In most cases no medical treatment is needed, but there are some things you could try that may make a difference.
+In most cases no medical treatment is needed, but there are some things you can try that may make a difference.

-- Try eating some cracker biscuits and sipping a cup of weak tea or a glass of water before you get out of bed in the morning.
+- Try eating cracker biscuits and sipping a cup of weak tea or a glass of water before you get out of bed in the morning.
 Many women find that it helps to keep a supply of cracker biscuits and a glass of water by their bed.

-- To help relieve the sick feelings during the day, try eating smaller meals more often (rather than three large meals a day), and avoid fatty foods and coffee.
+- Try eating smaller meals more often (rather than 3 large meals a day), and avoid fatty foods and coffee.

 - Eat when you feel like eating rather than waiting for mealtimes.